Alexander Miasnikian

-Alexander Fyodori Miasnikian or Myasnikov (28 January [9 February] 1886 – 22 March 1925), also known by his revolutionary nom de guerre Martuni, was an Armenian Bolshevik revolutionary, military leader and politician.
+Alexander Fyodori Miasnikian or Myasnikov (28 January [9 February] 1886 – 22 March 1925), also known by his revolutionary nom de guerre Martuni, was an Armenian Bolshevik revolutionary, military leader, and statesman.
 During the Russian Civil War, he served as First Secretary of the Communist Party of Byelorussia from 1918 to 1919.
-As the Chairman of the Council of People's Commissars of Armenia from 1921 to 1922, he is credited with rebuilding the Armenian republic at the beginning of Lenin's New Economic Policy (NEP).
+As the Chairman of the Council of People's Commissars of Armenia from 1921 to 1922, he is credited with rebuilding the Armenian republic in the era of Vladimir Lenin's New Economic Policy (NEP).

-Biography
+Early life and career

 Miasnikian was born in the Armenian-populated city of New Nakhichevan (now a part of Rostov-on-Don) to the family of a merchant.
 He graduated from the faculty of law of Moscow University in 1911.
 As a student in New Nakhichevan and later in Moscow, Miasnikian was active in underground groups starting in 1901.
 He took part in the 1905 Russian Revolution and joined the Russian Social Democratic Labour Party in 1906.
-He was arrested and exiled to Baku that same year.
+He was arrested and exiled back to Rostov-on-Don that same year.
+From 1907 to 1908, he was active in the Bolshevik underground in Baku.

 Between 1912 and 1914, Miasnikian worked as an assistant to a lawyer in Moscow while continuing his political activities.
 After the start of World War I in 1914, he was drafted into the Russian Army.
 He was a member of an underground party cell in the army and promoted revolutionary ideas among the soldiers.

 After the February Revolution of 1917, Miasnikian became a member of the Western Front's military committee, leading its Bolshevik faction together with Mikhail Frunze.
 He also served as the editor of the Bolshevik newspaper Zvezda in Minsk.
 He was elected a delegate to the 6th Congress of the Bolshevik Party (August 1917).
 In September 1917, he was elected chairman of the Northwestern Regional Committee of the Bolshevik Party (the predecessor of the Bolshevik party organization in Byelorussia).
 After the October Revolution, he was elected chairman the Revolutionary Military Committee of the Northwestern Front.
 Miasnikian was then elected commander of the Western Front at the soldiers' congress of deputies.

 Despite being an active opponent of the idea of a Byelorussian autonomy, in 1918, he was appointed the first chairman of the Communist Party of Byelorussia.
 From 4–27 February 1919, Miasnikian was chairman of the Central Executive Committee of the Socialist Soviet Republic of Byelorussia that briefly existed in January and February of that year.
 He was a member of the Central Committee of the Bolshevik Party for the short-lived Lithuanian–Belorussian Soviet Socialist Republic.
 When Nikolai Krylenko was appointed Supreme Commander in Chief of the Red Army, he appointed Miasnikian as his deputy.